Norse Place Names in Belorus, Baltic States, and Russia

-It is here and near, a small cluster of names that can have North German origin has been found.
+It is here and near, a small cluster of names that can have Norse origin has been found.
 Explanation of clearly not Slavic names was made mainly by means of the dictionary of Icelandic language, which is considered as "the Classical Language of Scandinavian race" (An Icelandic-English Dictionary.
 Preface.
 The etymological dictionaries of the English and German languages (Holthausen F., 1974, Kluge F. 1989) were used to clarify the meanings of words and of phonological patterns of the Germanic languages as also Online Ethymologic Dictionary.
-The search for place names of Germanic were carried on the possible migration routes of the northern Germans from their Urheimat to Scandinavia.
+The search for place names of Germanic were carried on the possible migration routes of the Norsemen from their Urheimat to Scandinavia.

 Preliminary remark on the phonology

 The sound f was absent in the Slavic languages, Icelandic has this sound which in some cases has been evolved from the Germanic b through b.
 Thus the Icelandic f of this type corresponds to the Slavic b in loan-words from Icelandic.
 Aboriginal Germanic f, kept in Icelandic, was reflected in Slavic in the khv.
 Later, thanks to borrowings, the sound f appears in Slavic languages and pronunciation khv is now considered to be vulgar, so in some cases the return to the original f can be.
-Following are examples of North Germanic place names:
+Following are examples of Norse place names:

 It is believed that any geographical names can be interpreted by means of several languages.
 It is possible for shorter names, but long ones have good phonetic correspondence in several languages quite rare.
 However when the ongoing research the decoding of names is not an end in itself, this only serves to confirm that in a certain place at a certain time stayed population speaking a language that allows us to decrypt a sufficiently large number of place names on the area.
 Thus only clusters of place names or their chains are probative arguments, while any isolated name cannot be considered.
 In addition, more credible cause have such explanations of names which correspond characteristics of the near locality or consist of two logically related parts.

-To date, we found about a hundred of names of possible North Germanic origin.
+To date, we found about a hundred of names of possible Norse origin.
 Full list is constantly updated with new data, made decryption are clarified, detected errors are removed, but in general such a large set could not be random.
 Following are some examples of decipherments of names made by means of the Old Norse language:

 Berkav, a village in Homel Region – Old Norse björk "birch".